Preparing to file taxes for locum tenens is easier than you think.

 The income amount reported on your Form 1099-K does not have to be reconciled with the gross receipts you report on Form 1040.
 This is because adjustments to sales income (such as chargebacks) are not reported on Form 1099-K. That fact noted, keep documentation handy to support both your income and any deductions you want to claim on your 1040 and your state tax return.
 1

 Interested in learning more about locums opportunities?

 Don't forget to make those quarterly estimated payments.

 Coping with quarterly self-employment and income taxes may become a little easier if you change your withholding at your regular job.
-If you (or your spouse) does that, you might free up the money to cover the taxes generated by your small business.
-2,4
+If you (or your spouse) do that, you might free up the money to cover the taxes generated by your small business.

-Disclaimer: LocumTenens.com does not endorse any third-party websites, but wants to provide financial advice for our locum tenens physicians and advanced practitioners.
+Disclaimer: LocumTenens.com does not endorse any third-party websites.
+We only wish to provide access to financial advice for our locum tenens physicians and advanced practitioners.
 To learn more, read our Disclaimers of Endorsement and Liability.

 Additional Tax Infographics

 Whether you're new to locum tenens self-employment or a seasoned veteran, take a look at our beginner and advanced tips.
 We've covered everything from taxes to incorporation, money management to retirement planning.
 These infographics sum up the most important tips for you to consider for 2019.